robot-education/robot-code/README.md

 pip install -r requirements.txt
 ```

-To exit the virtual environment at any time, simply type `deactivate`.
+To exit the virtual environment at any time, type `deactivate`.

 ### Running the App

-Run scripts using `python3`, e.g. `python3 src/update_fs.py`.
+Run scripts using `python3`, e.g. `python3 python/updateversions.py`.
 Debug scripts using the vs-code launch tasks.